Template and InstanceType Management

 -

-With the machine powered down we want to make a clone of the root volume that we can use for future Windows template-based installs, without having to run through the customization process.
+With the machine powered down we want to make a clone of the root volume that we can use for future Windows template-based installs, without having to run through the customization process each time.

 -

-Click on Storage → PersistentVolumeClaims to see a list of PVCs available in the vmexamples-{user} namespace.
+On the left-side menu, click on Storage and then PersistentVolumeClaims to see a list of PVCs available in the vmexamples-{user} namespace.

 -